GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/README.md

 # Benchmarking PyTorch Lightning Checkpoints with Google Cloud Storage

 This benchmarking script will allow you to run and benchmark the performance of the PyTorch Lightning Checkpoint save function.
-This script does not rely on GPUs or CPU Clusters and can be run directly on your machine.
-The script runs the `WikiText2` PyTorch Lightining demo code with some modifications.
+This script does not rely on GPUs, TPUs or CPU Clusters and can be run directly on your machine.
+The script runs the `WikiText2` PyTorch Lightning demo code with some modifications.

 ### Getting started